Siamajor/church-dictionar/README.md

 ## Installation

 * The church-dictionar can be installed directly into your plugins folder "as-is".
-* Change the name of the folder with the plugin to "church-dictionar" if it is different
+* Change the name of the folder with the plugin to "Church Dictionary" if it is different

 ## WordPress.org Preparation